Suv4o/personal-blog-2023/content/2022/10/03/nestjs-auth-authorisation-with-okta.md

 ### User Creation

-Before jumping on the user’s sign up implementation, we need to setup the [Okta Node.js SDK](https://www.npmjs.com/package/@okta/okta-sdk-nodejs).
+Before jumping on the user's sign up implementation, we need to setup the <a href="https://www.npmjs.com/package/@okta/okta-sdk-nodejs" target="_blank" rel="noopener noreferrer">Okta Node.js SDK</a>.
 The Okta Node.js SDK can be installed with the following command:

 ```bash
 npm install @okta/okta-sdk-nodejs
 ```

-Next, create a file called `okta.setup.ts` inside the user’s module `src/user/`.
+Next, create a file called `okta.setup.ts` inside the user's module `src/user/`.
 Define the Okta Node.js SDK inside that file as follows:

 ```ts
 import { Injectable } from "@nestjs/common";